 - AS4: Four inches of Bio-Pur® make up the top layer of this medium-soft mattress.
 As it does in the AS2 and AS3, the Affinity transition layer targets the body’s pressure points.
 However, it’s not as thick in this model, which allows the body to sink into the mattress’s cushioning.

 Amerisleep’s Materials, Cover, and Construction

 The comfort layer consists of an advanced open-cell foam called Bio-Pur®.
 It offers cushioning with light contouring on top of a dense, eight-inch Bio-Core® support layer.
 Bio-Pur’s® large, open cells create room for heat and air to circulate, but it maintains support for the body and structure to the mattress.
 Bio-Core® acts as the support for all of Amerisleep’s mattresses.

 The medium-firm AS2’s two-inch Bio-Pur® comfort layer cushions the body as it sinks into a three-inch Affinity layer with HIVE® technology (Harnessing Intelligent Ventilation & Energy).
 This Affinity layer’s hexagonal cutouts are arranged in five zones.
 To provide support at the head, back, and feet, the cutouts have a close arrangement to prevent too much sinking.
 At high-pressure points like the shoulders and hips, there’s more space between each cutout, so the body more readily sinks into the mattress.
 HIVE® technology also creates air pockets through which air can flow, improving breathability.

 Amerisleep’s Cooling Technologies and Temperature Regulation

 Amerisleep’s foam formulas and mix of technologies come together to keep air and heat moving.
 Their breathable covers encourage air circulation around the bed.
 Bio-Pur’s® advanced open-cell structure lets air pass through the foam, so it doesn’t stay trapped next to the sleeper.
 Finally, HIVE® technology keeps that air circulating through the transition layer.
-The combination of foams and layer order give Amerisleep mattresses above-average temperature regulation.
+The combination of foams gives Amerisleep mattresses above-average temperature regulation.